Statement of Intent:

 Assessment, Recording and Reporting

-RE is assessed at the end of each unit that has been delivered using the scale of emerging, expected and exceeding against the ‘I can’ statements that have been developed using the Stoke-on-Trent Agreed Syllabus.
+RE is assessed at the end of each unit against the ‘I can’ statements that have been developed using the Stoke-on-Trent Agreed Syllabus.
 Throughout the unit, staff gather evidence against these statements to enable them to give a judgement at the end.

 RE is a statutory part of the curriculum and follows the locally agreed syllabus.